-As with dogs, the tail signals a cat’s intentions.
-If a dog wags his tail, it means he is happy.
-This is not true with a cat — and they’ve perfected various tail twitches to carry different messages.
+As with dogs, the tail can signal a cat’s intentions.
+If a dog wags his tail, it means they’re happy.
+This is not always true with a cat, and they’ve perfected various tail twitches to carry different messages.

-Twitching the tail tip, while holding the tail low and straight, is often associated with hunting behavior.
+Twitching the tail tip while holding it low and straight is often associated with hunting behavior.
 During hunting the body is in a crouched position ready to pounce.
 The crouch and moving tail tip indicate an intense focus on prey.

 Tail twitching can also be associated with aggression.
 The more the tail is moving back and forth, the less happy the cat is.
-Rapid tail movement means he is issuing a threat to another cat or human.
+Rapid tail movement means they’re issuing a threat to another cat or human.

 An upright, “bottle brush” tail indicates the cat feels threatened and is being defensively aggressive.
-The hair on his spine also stands up giving him a Halloween cat profile and making him seem larger.
+The hair on their spine also stands up giving them a Halloween cat profile and making them seem larger.
 This is a ploy designed to make an aggressor go away.
-If you see a stray cat with a rapidly twitching or moving tail, it is best to stay away from him for your own safety.
+If you see a stray cat with a rapidly twitching or moving tail, it’s best to stay away from them for your own safety.

 Sometimes cats will twine their tail around a person’s legs in a bid for attention or food.
 It is also a marking technique to say, “This person is mine.”